Phoenix1202/jvnovel-engine/README.md

-# jvnovel-engine
+# JVNovel Engine
-A simple visual novel engine based on Java and XML
+JVNovel Engine will be a simple Java and XML based engine for writing visual novels.